koskarium/kon/_pages/tutoring.md

 Greetings!
 I am Kevin Negron.
 With a passion for education and a wealth of expertise, I bring more than 10 years of tutoring experience and a strong academic background in Economics, Physics, and Mathematics to our sessions.

 ## About Me:
 I hold a Master's degree in Economics and a Master's degree in Physics from California State University Fullerton, along with Bachelor's degrees in Applied Mathematics, Physics, and Pure Mathematics.
 This diverse educational background equips me with a comprehensive understanding of various subjects.
-Moreover, having taught college level courses as well as grades 2-12, has allowed me to pinpoint the difficulty in learning of various age groupds and backgound levels.
+Moreover, having taught college level courses as well as grades 2-12, has allowed me to pinpoint the difficulty in learning of various age groups and backgound levels.

 ## Why Choose Tutoring?
 1. Individualized Approach: Recognizing that every student learns differently, I tailor my tutoring sessions to meet your unique learning style and pace.